 Decks Dark – Radiohead

-Radiohead have come back strongly with “A Moon Shaped Pool” after the relatively disappointing “The King of Limbs”.
-“Decks Dark” is quite OK Computer sounding with Thom’s melancholy vocals, some haunting backing vocals, and the tracks spacey guitar giving the song quite a dreamy quality.
+Radiohead has come back strongly with “A Moon Shaped Pool” after the relatively disappointing “The King of Limbs”.
+“Decks Dark” is quite an OK Computer sounding with Thom’s melancholy vocals, some haunting backing vocals, and the tracks spacey guitar giving the song quite a dreamy quality.

 Frankie Sinatra – The Avalanches featuring Danny Brown and MF Doom

 Sixteen long years have passed and we finally have new Avalanches music.
 “Frankie Sinatra” is the first single off the Australian group’s upcoming album “Wildflower” and boy what a quirky number it is.
 I have no clue what the song is about, but I do know it is catchy as hell and great to sing along to.

 Freedom – Beyonce featuring Kendrick Lamar

 There is no doubt Beyonce is the queen of music, and her new album “Lemonade” is a social statement as much as a musical one.
 “Freedom” in my opinion is one of the best tracks she has ever written and the inclusion of Kendrick Lamar was an absolute masterstroke.
 The energy the two display here would be hard to match by most artists, and at the end, you are left with no doubt that what she is singing about is done with the utmost conviction.